Updated on November 29th, 2023

 “The best thing a human being can do is to help another human being know more.”

-Munger’s ability and willingness to learn is one of the reasons he became such a great investor.
-Another reason is his patient temperament.
+Munger’s ability and willingness to learn were among the reasons he became such a great investor.
+Another reason was his patient temperament.
 Munger’s thoughts on the importance of psychology in life and investing are discussed below.